A Vision for Christian Education – 1884-1913

 Tragic Explosion – 2017

 On August 2, 2017, a natural gas explosion destroyed the center portion of the Upper School.
 It was an explosion that shook the entire building, and it shocked thousands of people who have known, loved, and called Minnehaha home.
-Upper School students were relocated to a temporary campus in Mendota Heights.
-Learn more about the events and the rebuild of the school.
+Upper School students were relocated to a temporary campus in Mendota Heights for two years.